-This super soft, moist and delicious “three milks” cake is easily made from scratch. 🍓 Amazing vanilla flavor and melt-in-your-mouth texture in every bite.
+This super soft, moist and delicious “three milks” cake is easily made from scratch. 🍓 Amazing vanilla flavor and melt-in-your-mouth texture in every bite, with a fresh strawberry topping.
 Perfect for year round celebrating!

 There are just some foods you never forget after one bite.
 For me, that was a pillowy soft, super moist slice of tres leches cake piled high with whipped cream and berries.
 I’ve been intent on recreating it ever since!